 Verdict

-Gunbot and Coygo are complementary rather than head-to-head rivals.
+Gunbot and Coygo are complementary rather than direct rivals.

-• Gunbot is a full-stack automation powerhouse: pay once, host it where you like, mix and match seven strategy types, and expand via JavaScript.
+- Gunbot is a full-stack automation tool: pay once, host it where you like, mix and match seven strategy types, and extend via JavaScript.

-• Coygo is a sharp, purpose-built assistant for spotting arbitrage and keeping tabs on assets.
+- Coygo is a purpose-built assistant for spotting arbitrage and tracking assets.

-If you want an always-on trading bot with deep customization and the freedom of local API custody, Gunbot is the clear winner.
-If your day revolves around scanning spreads and you are comfortable paying a monthly fee for that niche capability, Coygo excels.
-Many traders in 2025 run both: Gunbot handles long-term strategy automation, while Coygo sits alongside as a dedicated arbitrage radar.
+If you want an always-on trading bot with deep customization and local API custody, Gunbot is the clear winner.
+If you focus on scanning spreads and are comfortable with a monthly fee, Coygo excels.
+Many traders run both: Gunbot handles long-term strategy automation, while Coygo serves as an arbitrage radar.